montaigneio/montaigne/journal.md

 ---------- | ---------- | -------------
 2017-05-09 | 2017-05-13 | San Francisco

-## review
+### review

 One of the great books from Alan Watts.
-Very human and approachable style
+Very human and approachable style.

 ## The Art of Loving